How to fold your Cardblanks.

 So think about D-I-Y because the cheapest way is to fold your own.

-Buy your supplies from the factory shops and get about 70 sheets in a box for about £5.
+Try the factory shops because you will get many sheets in a box for a really good price

-Pictured are some of the shapes you will be able to create.
+Pictured are some of the many shapes you will be able to create.

 So let's start with the basics first...